isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement strategy

-(Simple) Warn if two consecutive parameters share the same type
+(Simple) Warn if two consecutive parameters share the same type.

 We are still looking for a less-simple enforcement.